 - At least two SATA hard drives or SSDs (Note 2) (to ensure optimal performance, it is recommended that you use two hard drives with identical model and capacity).
 (Note 3)

-- · A Windows setup disk.
+- · A Windows setup disc.

-- · Motherboard driver disk.
+- Motherboard driver disc.

-- · A USB thumb drive.
+- A USB thumb drive.